Pandaqi/Pandaqi-Studio/pandaqi-studio/content/waterfall/_index.md

 {{% boardgame-instructions %}}
 This game is _textless_ and incredibly _simple_ in its rules.
 It is suitable for kids, families, any group.

-For a heavier version of this idea (with way more actions, written on the tiles), visit the spin-off [Waterfall: Raging Rapids](/waterfall-raging-rapids/).
+For a heavier version of this idea (with way more actions, written on the tiles, and some other twists), visit the spin-off [Waterfall: Raging Rapids](/waterfall-raging-rapids/).
 {{% /boardgame-instructions %}}

 {{% boardgame-settings-container type="material" %}}